aamkye/ubuntu_on_WD_PRx100/readme.md

 sudo halt -p
 ```

-and plug the USB drive in the PR4100 NAS.
+and plug the USB drive in the NAS.

 **Boot up and enjoy!**

 ---
-## Extras (meant to be run on NAS)
+## Extras (meant to be run on NAS directly)

+Now you can SSH to your NAS and start installing extras

 ### Hardware Control